kantamneni/Data-Engineering/README.md

 ➔ Design an optimized table by selecting the appropriate distribution style and sorting key

-Project : Data WareHouse on the Cloud https://github.com/kantamneni/Data-Engineering/blob/master/Data%20Warehouse1.zip
+here the Github link  for Project : Data WareHouse on the Cloud https://github.com/kantamneni/Data-Engineering/blob/master/Data%20Warehouse1.zip

 Course 3: Data Lakes with Spark